ahmed-alawi-ba/Random-Paragraph-Generator-with-Dictionary/README.md

 You can go to their website and check what other great services they provide: [Wordnik](https://www.wordnik.com/)

-You can run the app from here: [Random Paragrapgh Generator](https://ahmed-alawi-ba.github.io/Random-Paragraph-Generator/)
+You can run the app from here: [Random Paragrapgh Generator with Dictionary](https://ahmed-alawi-ba.github.io/Random-Paragraph-Generator-with-Dictionary/)